Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 Make a two-and-a-bud plucking and compare the feel and sound of this pluck to a three-and-a-bud.
 The latter is a little harder to pluck, and you should avoid it altogether if the stem doesn’t snap when you use a modest amount of force.

 Some tea pickers use handheld shears or scissors to cut the stem.
-If this is the only way you can harvest tea leaves, then continue doing so.
+If this is the only way to harvest tea leaves, continue doing so.

 However, be mindful that a cut stem undergoes biochemical changes different from a plucked stem.
-It’s as if the tea plant knows the difference and, indeed, many tea makers believe that a plucked leaf makes a superior black tea.
+It’s as if the tea plant knows the difference, and many tea makers believe that a plucked leaf makes a superior black tea.

 Since we are processing black tea by hand, there’s only so much tea—and only so little—that you can efficiently process.